 Majolica is fired clay dipped in a bath of glaze (metal oxides) covering the porous “terracotta” surface, then painted with metal oxide colors, sprayed with a glass varnish and finally fired for a second time.

 Grazia is one of the few majolica factories which does the complete manufacturing cycle in-house.

-It all starts with the clay which is bought in a raw state directly from the quarries located in surrounding Umbrian hills.
+The manufacturing process starts with clay bought in a raw state directly from the quarries surrounding Umbrian hills.
 The raw clay is refined in the following manner:

-After this first phase the objects dry out for about a week and then are finished off using special metal tools to add the finishing touches, to clean off the edges and eventually to attach handles and spouts..
+After this first phase the objects dry for about a week and then are finished using special metal tools to add the finishing touches, to clean off the edges and eventually to attach handles and spouts.

 After about 20 days the object has completely dried and is ready to be fired for the first time at a temperature of 1020 degrees centigrade.
 After the first firing the object is now called bisque.

 After firing, the bisque object is immersed in a bath of metal oxides to cover the porous terracotta.

 Just as there are three methods of working the clay, there are three stages in the painting process.